arienshibani/dotfiles/README.md

 ## Misc.
 Setup

 ### ⌘ + K
-Allowing ⌘ + K to clear the integrated terminal is essential for me on a Mac.
+Allowing ⌘ + K to clear the integrated terminal in VSCode is essential for me.

 ```json
 [